sblandford/WifiTranslationHub/Doc/config.md

 ##### IP_BROADCAST_PORT = 1235
 Port of IP address broadcast packets.
 This is intended as a future way of conveying the IP address of the Hub to the Android Wifi Translation app so it can receive JSON status and configuration.

+##### CHANGE_BROADCAST_PORT = 1236
+Port of change signal packets.
+Used to alert the Android app of any changes to channel name or state to trigger a status query and make the app more responsive than its default one-minute poll of the status.

 ##### IP_BROADCAST_SECONDS = 5
 Frequency of the IP broadcasts